Louise Glover: Early life

 Glover had a troubled childhood.
 She grew up partly in St Helens, Merseyside with her father's family, partly in Great Yarmouth with her mother's, and partly in foster care, which, she says, led to her being bullied and made her a very shy and quiet child.
 She changed homes and schools many times.
-At age 15 she was released from foster care and got her own apartment.
+At age 15, she was released from foster care and got her own apartment.

 Glover had started her modelling career early, when at the age of nine a photographer noticed her on a shopping trip with her mother, and compared her to a young version of Lorraine Chase from the British TV show Emmerdale.
 Glover found she enjoyed being photographed, and planned to become a professional model from the age of 12.
 She began entering modelling contests at the age of 14, and beauty pageants, to get noticed as a model.
 She was a regional finalist for the beauty title Miss Great Britain at the age of 17, and traveled to London to be a national finalist at the age of 18, while studying holistic therapy at St Helens College.

-At age 17, in 2000, Glover travelled to Belize with a Raleigh International project where she helped build a school and teach English to the local school children.
+At age 17, in 2000, Glover travelled to Belize with a Raleigh International project where she helped build a school and teach English to the local schoolchildren.
 At age 19, she represented Great Britain in the Miss Earth 2002 in Pasay, Philippines.
 Soon after, her modelling offers increased tenfold.